dvklopfenstein/timetracker/README.md

 Claim your power.
 Track your time on your own terms.

-Track time spent on multiple projects, one repo at a time from the [CLI](https://blog.iron.io/pros-and-cons-of-a-command-line-interface), with time saved in [pandas](https://pandas.pydata.org/pandas-docs/stable/index.html)-friendly [csv](https://www.datarisy.com/blog/understanding-csv-files-use-cases-benefits-and-limitations) files
+Track time spent on multiple projects, one repo at a time from the [CLI](https://blog.iron.io/pros-and-cons-of-a-command-line-interface)

+Time is saved in [pandas](https://pandas.pydata.org/pandas-docs/stable/index.html)-friendly [csv](https://www.datarisy.com/blog/understanding-csv-files-use-cases-benefits-and-limitations) files